TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 #### Alasse's room

-####
+#### Servants room

+Bed,

 #### Council lore

 In addition to the information known to the Aymelumans, the council members know the following lore:

-- The precise location of the Silvanus Druids.
 - Lady Glynlamin suffered violent conflict in her childhood and is unable to defend the village from conflict.
 - They think lady Glynlamin does not trust them and is up to something.
 - The world was warm before Elydir.
 - Their families final act of magic was to create the hot springs that keep their areas safe.
-- Lady Glynlamin's father followed Sylvanus.
+- Lady Glynlamin's father followed Silvanus.

 #### Roleplaying the Council of Elders